ChenghaoMou/old-fashioned-nlp/README.md

 ### Classification

-Currently, we have `TfidfLinearSVCClassifier` and `TfidfCatBoostClassifier`.
+Currently, we have `TfidfLinearSVCClassifier`, `TfidfCatBoostClassifier`, `TfidfLDALinearSVCClassifier` and `TfidfLDACatBoostClassifier`.

 ```python
 from old_fashioned_nlp.classification import TfidfLinearSVCClassifier, TfidfCatBoostClassifier